aws-ia/terraform-aws-eks-blueprints/docs/add-ons/index.md

 #### GitOps Bridge

 When managing add-ons via ArgoCD, certain AWS resources may still need to be created via Terraform in order to support add-on functionality (e.g. IAM Roles and Services Account).
-Certain values will also need to passed from Terraform to ArgoCD via the ArgoCD Application resource's values map.
-We refer to the mechanism that passes values from Terraform to ArgoCD as the `GitOps Bridge`
+Certain resource values will also need to passed from Terraform to ArgoCD via the ArgoCD Application resource's values map.
+We refer to this concept as the `GitOps Bridge`

 To ensure that AWS resources needed for add-on functionality are created, you still need to indicate in Terraform configuration which add-ons will be managed via ArgoCD.
 To do so, simply enable the add-ons via their boolean properties.